 - They have a 30-day money back guarantee.
 This also isn’t unique to Siteground, but it’s definitely nice to have.

-2. Top Notch Support
+2. Top Notch Customer Service

 When things go wrong and you don’t know what to do, having a great support network is critical.
 That’s true for life in general, not just websites.

-I don’t know what Siteground support can do to help you through major life events, but they can do nearly anything to help you fix your site.
+I don’t know what Siteground customer support can do to help you through major life events, but they can do nearly anything to help you fix your site.

 3. Great Security